nubificus/vaccel-docs/docs/usecases.md

-However, apart from the limitation that one has to re-write its application to match the Serverless computing paradigm (micro-service, event triggered), access to "specialized" equipement is not something common / supported now.
+However, apart from the limitation that one has to re-write its application to match the Serverless computing paradigm (micro-service, event triggered), access to "specialized" equipment is not something common / supported now.
 Major serverless offerings such as AWS Lambda, Azure functions, or Google Functions do not offer access to hardware acceleration for even the most common tasks (ML inference).